raspberrypilearning/star-collector/en/step_2.md

 --- /task ---

 --- task ---
 **Test:** Play your Scene to see the default particle effect.
-It's spinning with the Star and it's not quite right for a sparkling star.
+It's spinning with the Star and it's not quite right for a sparkling star:

 ![desc](images/particle-star-default.gif)